happypeter/happygrep/README.md

 ## Simple and nice grep front-end: happygrep

-While `grep` is a powerful command line tool, it is difficult to use So for the convenient of human being, we need a more smart tool to do our work.
+grep is a powerful command line tool, it is difficult to use.

-`happygrep` is a small and nice `grep` front-end based on `ncursesw` __TUI__.
+`happygrep` is a small and nice `grep`  TUI front-end based on `ncursesw`.
-Its internal command is `grep` used to find all the matching text line containing specific strings, then displaying them in the `ncursesw` window.
-So you can view the results with ease.

 ### Installation (Ubuntu)

-Since the application is dependent on `ncursesw` library, so we need to install the library firstly, otherwise it can't be compiled successfully :
+happygrep dependends on ncursesw library, so we need to install the library first

     sudo apt-get -y install libncursesw5 libncursesw5-dev